 The following assumptions were used to value the March 31, 2011 employee stock purchases: a risk-free interest rate of 0.16 percent, expected volatility of 78 percent, expected term of six months and a dividend rate of 0 percent.
-For the three months ended March 31, 2011, 1,826 shares of common stock were issued under the ESPP and 272,301 shares of common stock were available for future issuance.
+There were no ESPP stock purchases for the three months ended June 30, 2011.
+For the six months ended June 30, 2011, 1,826 shares of common stock were issued under the ESPP and 272,301 shares of common stock were available for future issuance.